matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>🌞 Light Mode</strong></summary>

-**Displays the application in light theme for default or high-visibility environments.**
+**Displays the application in standard light theme.**
+Optimized for daytime usage, this mode offers maximum readability with bright backgrounds and high contrast for a clean and familiar email experience.

 </details>